-At the Godine JCC Early Center (ELC) in Newton, your child will have the advantage of teachers who are highly qualified and experienced in the field of early childhood education.
+At the Godine JCC Early Learning Center (ELC) in Newton, your child will have the advantage of teachers who are highly qualified and experienced in the field of early childhood education.
 They create a warm, nurturing environment for your child to learn and grow.

 Like our students, our educators are always growing!
 They take advantage of every opportunity for mentoring and professional training.
 Many are sought after as early childhood education leaders on a local and national level.

 Educators across our four locations share ideas and best practices, so all ELC children benefit.

 Meet Our Educational Leaders

 Caitlin joined the Godine Early Learning Center in 2016.
 She oversees the Infant and Toddler program and supports the children, teachers and families in classrooms with children ages 0-3.
 Caitlin has worked in early childhood education for over 15 years.
 Her background is diverse and includes progressive classroom environments, Jewish settings, Montessori settings, hospital settings and experience in Swedish classrooms.
 She has also worked as an Early Intervention Specialist.
 In 2010, She was awarded In 2010 she was awarded the Excellence in Teaching Recognition Award by the New York Professional Development Institute for her work in the classroom.

 Caitlin holds a BS in Human Development from Cornell University, a Master's Degree in Early Childhood General and Special Education from Bank Street College of Education and a Post-Graduate Certificate in Infant-Parent Mental Health from the University of Massachusetts, Boston.